How are you supposed to be confident about something when you have nothing to feel confident about?

 Chances are that if you’ve lived more than a couple decades, you’ve experienced this in some form or another.
 Getting a promotion at your job doesn’t necessarily make you more confident in your professional abilities.
 In fact, it can often make you feel less confident.
 Dating and/or sleeping with more people doesn’t necessarily make you feel more confident about how attractive you are.
 Moving in together or getting married doesn’t necessarily make you feel any more confident in your relationship.

 - Confidence is a feeling.
-It’s a state of mind.
+An emotional state and a state of mind.
 It’s the perception that you lack nothing.
 That you are equipped with everything you need, both now and for the future.
 A person confident in their social life will feel as though they lack nothing in their social life.
 A person with no confidence in their social life believes that they lack the prerequisite coolness to be invited to everyone’s pizza party.
 It’s this perception of lacking something that drives their needy, clingy and/or bitchy behavior.

 How to be more confident